 Olivia’s background in philanthropy includes executing content creation and communications strategies for the Ewing M. Kauffman Foundation and the Greater Kansas City Community Foundation.
 During her time with the Kauffman Foundation, the op-ed that she wrote on local systemic racial inequity led to increased donations for small, Black-led organizations.
 She is a trained writing consultant and has provided freelance services to aspiring and published authors.

-Noor Al-Ahmadi (she/her) is the Administrative and Member Services Associate for the Disability & Philanthropy forum.
+Noor Al-Ahmadi (she/her) is the Member Relations Manager for the Disability & Philanthropy forum.
 Before joining DPF, Noor was the Operations Coordinator for Programs at Youth Rise Texas, a non-profit in Austin, TX dedicated to uplifting the voices of youth impacted by parental removal through incarceration and deportation.
 As a disabled Palestinian American, Noor is unrelenting in her vision for a post-abolition world aligned with disability justice.

 Noor’s belief in abolition led to co-founding “Lasting Empowerment for Teen Success”, a non-profit in Austin whose mission was to empower incarcerated youth by providing creative outlets, fostering self-worth, and building sustainable support systems in their community.
 The relationships she built through community organizing and art encouraged her to work with ATX Interfaces, a community initiative that nurtures and amplifies marginalized artists, as Accessibility Director.